 On the Murfreesboro and Lafayette Corridor, Brenda Perez, our Bilingual Community Engagement Manager is leading an effort to address pedestrian safety issues.
 To get connected to this project, email Brenda or text at 615-510-7386.

-On Dickerson Road, Lindsey Ganson, our Advocacy & Communications Director, is leading an effort to identify priorities for streets design improvements.
+On Dickerson Road, Lindsey Ganson, our Advocacy & Communications Director, is leading an effort to identify priorities for street design improvements.
 To get connected to this project, email Lindsey

 The most deadly streets are not distributed evenly across Nashville.
 Equity must be placed at the center of all conversations about infrastructure investments in Nashville and in the city’s Vision Zero Plan.
 Investments like sidewalks and crosswalks should be prioritized to address safety in neighborhoods that historically have been under-resourced and in neighborhoods that have a higher number of serious and fatal crashes.